What Is Standardised Work?

 - People development

 Standardised Work helps the organisation to meet its production targets safely and to the right quality and volume.
 Aligning work to the Takt Time enables organisations to understand where the waste lies in the process and whether, by working to customer demand, the burden of work is balanced appropriately, focussing efforts on improving bottlenecks.

-Standardised Work is therefore a fundamental principle, and not by accident appears in the foundation of the Lean House (see below), providing stability for the operation.
+Standardised Work is, therefore, a fundamental principle, and not by accident appears in the foundation of the Lean House (see below), providing stability for the operation.

-Role of the Leader with Standardised Work
+Role of the Leader in Standardised Work

 The primary role of the leader is to ensure the standard can be adhered to.
 Any interruptions or unnecessary deviations that affect the work sequence should be removed from the working environment enabling the operator to follow the standard.

 - Process Confirmation – Ensure the standard is adhered to.
 A ‘one best way’ has been established and agreed to by the operators.
 To ensure safety, quality, flow and improved capacity, the standard must be executed exactly as stated.
 ‘What is the standard, was it followed, is it adequate?’